District Mission Statement

 Discharge from the Ogallala aquifer within the District occurs through the pumping of wells; primarily irrigation wells.
 Groundwater pumpage typically exceeds recharge and results in water-level declines (Ashworth and Hopkins, 1995).

 The chemical quality of Ogallala groundwater varies greatly across the District.
-Electrical conductance (EC) varies from less than 1.0 dS/m to over 4.0 dS/m.
-Generally, groundwater in the eastern and southeastern parts of the District exhibit the highest EC.
-Isolated occurrence of high EC values elsewhere in the District may be due to pollution through oil field salt water disposal pits or upward leakage and mixing from the underlying Cretaceous aquifer.
+Total Dissolved Solids(TDS) values vary from less than 600 mg/L to over 6,000 mg/L. Generally, groundwater in the eastern and southeastern parts of the District exhibit the highest TDS.
+Isolated occurrence of high TDS concentrations elsewhere in the District may be due to pollution through oil field salt water disposal pits or upward leakage and mixing from the underlying Cretaceous aquifer.

 The suitability of groundwater for irrigation purposes is largely dependent on the chemical composition of the water and is determined primarily by the total concentration of soluble salts.
 Some farm acreage in the District is already limited to certain varieties of salt tolerant crops due to limiting or damaging total salt levels.